 |Delivery type||6-Day Off-Campus|

-This 6-day course is designed to provide students with the essential tools and skills to coordinate training in a small local fire/EMS organization.
-The target audience consists of those persons who have responsibility for the training in their organization.
-A training function in a smaller department typically may include conducting training drills and coordinating training with a nearby larger city or State training function.
-Course content deals with a variety of training challenges facing the local training officer, including dealing with personnel, program planning, delivery, training liability, etc. The course requirements including class activities, homework, two examinations, and a small individual project.
+This six-day course is designed to provide students with the essential tools and skills to coordinate training in a small local fire/EMS organization.
+The target audience consists of those people who have responsibility for the training in their organization.
+A training function in a smaller department typically may include conducting training drills and coordinating training with a nearby larger city or state training function.
+Course content deals with a variety of training challenges facing the local training officer, including dealing with personnel, program planning, delivery, training liability, etc. The course requirements include class activities, homework, two examinations, and a small individual project.

 |Comments||It will help me change my training program...It has provided insight on how to correct problems that exist in my department's training...I have a clearer idea on how I can motivate and move up the standards of the other people in my department.|